toptal/picasso/docs/decisions/07-tree-shaking-improvements.md

 // ...
 ```

-2. Export a static object with necessary components -- This one doesn't work for me.
-Check out the research section
+2. Export a static object with necessary components.

+[UPDATE] I couldn't make this solution work as expected in my setup.

 ```jsx
 // ./src/PageCompound/page-object.ts